bosgithub/4Fundamentals_of_Cloud_Architecture/README.md

 ***Infrastructure as a service(Iaas):***

 Cloud based alternative to on-premise infrastructure, the main advantages are scalable alternative to expensive on premise infrastructure.
-The users are system admins, and some examples are cloud servers from Google compute engine, Microsoft Azure, Amazon Web Services.
+The users are system admins, and some examples are cloud servers from Google compute engine, Microsoft Azure, Amazon Web Services

-*Below are what's required for a typical Iass*
+*Below are what's required for a typical Iaas*

 [~~Networking, Storage, Servers, Virtualization,~~ O/S, Middleware, Runtime, Data, Applications]

-Platform as a service(PaaS):
+***Platform as a service(PaaS):***

+Hardware and software tools over the internet used to develop applications, the main advantages are that the developers don't need to start from scratch when creating applications.
+The main users are developers and examples of Paas are web apps, logic apps such as google app engine, windows azure, aws elastic beanstalk

+*Below are what's required for a typical Paas*

 [~~Networking, Storage, Servers, Virtualization, O/S, Middleware, Runtime,~~ Data, Applications]

 Software as a service(SaaS):

+*Below are what's required for a typical Paas*

 [~~Networking, Storage, Servers, Virtualization, O/S, Middleware, Runtime, Data, Applications~~]